What does a Data Engineer do every day? How is it different from Software Engineering?

 Technological maturity

 The Data Engineering field is way younger than Software Engineering, and it shows.
-It’s way more difficult to find documentation and especially real use cases on topics such as testing, CI/CD, DataOps… than it is for Software.
+It’s way more difficult to find documentation and especially real use cases on topics such as testing, CI/CD, DataOps… than it is for Software and DevOps.

 It means for the moment DE requires more custom solutions development and creativity if you want to apply the same quality grade that is usually observed in Software.
 This is really important to keep in mind if you consider changing position.